OlivierLD/raspberry-coffee/Project.Trunk/Deviation.Tool/README.md

 > _Important_: You need to know what your GPS or NMEA is returning for the heading.
 It may depend on your station.
 Many return an `HDG` string
 > for the Compass Heading (like in the sample data provided here).

+> The RMC string returns a field named Variation, that in many cases contains only the Mag.
+Decl.

 #### Step by step
 - After  running a build (`../../gradlew clean shadowJar`), transform the NMEA data file into a json document:
   - run `./process.log.sh 2010-11-03.Taiohae.nmea`, this generates a `data.json` (default name).